Add external collaborators to an SSO organization

 2. Select a user account.

 3. Toggle Local Login to Off.
 This switches the user back to SSO.
-Their local login account will no longer work, and they must sign in to Opti ID with their SSO account.
+They can no longer use their local login account, and they must sign in to Opti ID with their SSO account.
 If they do not have an SSO account, they cannot log in to Opti ID until you create one for them.

-To disable selective local login for your entire organization:
+To disable selective local login for your entire organization, complete the following:

 1. Go to Settings > Authentication > SSO in the Opti ID Admin Center.

 2. Toggle Enable Selective Local Login to Off.
 This removes the Local Login toggle from user accounts in Opti ID and switches any local login users to SSO.
-Their local login account will no longer work, and they must sign in to Opti ID with their SSO account.
+They can no longer use their local login account, and they must sign in to Opti ID with their SSO account.
 If they do not have an SSO account, they cannot log in to Opti ID until you create one for them.

-If you remove an SSO integration, that converts all users to local login without support for selective local login (since all users are already on local login).
+If you remove an SSO integration, all users convert to local login, and the system no longer offers selective local login (because all users are already on local login).
 If you reconfigure the SSO integration and you want to use selective local logins again, you must re-enable it.

-Users retain their selective local login setup when you move them to another organization that also has it enabled.
+Users retain their selective local login configuration when you move them to another organization that also has it enabled.

 Option 2: Create a partner organization

-Users of the partner organization will receive an Opti ID account activation email, and sign in through the partner organization.
+The technical contact receives an Opti ID account activation email, and signs in through the partner organization.

 Option 3: Add directly to your identity provider